My life as a musician and repairer

-My name is Toss Levy, born in London and studying and working in the world of Indian Music for almost 40 years now.
+Born in London, I have been studying and working in the world of Indian Music for 40 years now.
 I have learnt tabla under the great Ustad Lateef Ahmed Khan and Ustad Faiyaz Khan.
-I have also spent a few years learning sitar under the watchful eye of Ustad Jamaluddin Bhartiya, and later became his main accompanist on tabla.
+I have also spent a few years learning sitar under the watchful eye of Ustad Jamaluddin Bhartiya, and later became his accompanist on tabla.

-I got my degree for tabla and secondary subject sitar at the Rotterdam Conservatorium in 1995.
+I got my bachelor of music degree for tabla and secondary subject sitar at the Rotterdam Conservatorium in 1995.

 I have also been involved with the repair and restoration of Indian instruments for almost 40 years and have had several trips to India for this purpose.
 Having sat with some great builders and musicians to learn the trade, I feel I have accomplished a true understanding of the requirements for the special Indian sound quality production and its possibilities.
 I can repair most Indian instruments and can make many changes and improvements to your instrument if required.

 In 1996 I submitted a report to the Sangeet Research Academy on the situation concerning Indian musical instruments in the West.
 I was also involved by a research project from the National Centre for Performing Arts in Mumbai.
 This project was about the possibilities of applying Western technical building processes to the Indian music instrument industry.